ocaml/v2.ocaml.org/site/learn/tutorials/compiling_ocaml_projects.md

 ocamlopt -o program module1.ml module2.ml
 ```

-That's it.
-The compiler produces an executable named `program` or
+The compiler produces an executable named `program` or `program.exe`.
+The order
-`program.exe`.
-The order of the source files matters, and that `module1.ml`
+of the source files matters, and so `module1.ml` cannot depend upon things that
-cannot depend on things that are defined in `module2.ml`.
+are defined in `module2.ml`.

-Let's use a library other than the standard library.
-The OCaml
-distribution is shipped with the standard library, plus several other
+The OCaml distribution is shipped with the standard library, plus several other
-libraries that you can use as well.
-There is also a large number of
-third-party libraries, for a wide range of applications, from networking
+libraries.
+There are also a large number of third-party libraries, for a wide
-to graphics.
-You must understand the following:
+range of applications, from networking to graphics.
+You should understand the
+following:

 1. The OCaml compilers know where the standard library is and use it
    systematically (try: `ocamlc -where`).
 You don't have to worry much about